 Wild Earth Preschool uses the principles of Integrated Pest Management and incorporates non-toxic methods to keep our facility and grounds free of pests.
-If a serious threat remains and pesticide application is the only viable option, parents and staff are notified in advance by the Brightwheel app, and a licensed professional applies the least toxic, effective product at a time when children will have the least exposure to the application area for at least 12 hours.
+If a serious threat remains and pesticide application is the only viable option, parents and staff are notified by email and a licensed professional applies the least toxic, effective product at a time when children will have the least exposure to the application area for at least 12 hours.
 The Zoo maintains a contract with a professional application company with twice-a-week availability for consultation and treatment.